 You might be surprised to know that The Luge go-kart track is a cheap thing to do in Queenstown.
 Prices have gone up in recent times however, you can still get the two rides plus the gondola to the top for just $64 NZD but when it comes to value for money, 5 rides for $72 NZD is the best choice.

 The Luge is a gravity-fed go-kart track located up above Queenstown where the gondola leads to.
-Although I originally thought the luge in Queenstown was an activity only for kids, I was wrong.
+Although I originally thought the luge was an activity only for kids, I was wrong.
 The go-kart track is actually really fun, and you go so fast (if you want to.)
 In order to make this activity cheap, you do need to hike up the Tiki Trail to the Luge as opposed to taking the gondola which costs $46 NZD for adults.

 My number one recommendation is to make sure you do more than one Luge ride.
 On the first go, you must ride on the slow track and you’ll just be getting used to the kart.
 On the second, third, and fourth go, you can hit the fast track and that’s when the real fun begins.